yadavan88/sbt-tutorial/README.md

 Now that we are ready with a multi module project, let's see how we can execute sbt commands module wise.
 On the root of the project, if we execute _sbt_ it will start the sbt session.
 When we run the compile command, it will compile all the modules.

-Once we are isnide sbt session, we can switch to a particular sub-module using:
+Once we are inside sbt session, we can switch to a particular sub-module using:
 ```
 project module_2
 ```